marbl/TTT/README.md

 and then pass `utig4_upt.ont-coverage.csv` as `--coverage-file` in main script.

-Alternatively you can find how utig4- nodes match to the utig1- graph in utig42utig1.gaf and run tangle_traverser.py on the same tangle in hifi-only graph.
+Alternatively you can find how utig4- nodes match to the utig1- graph in utig42utig1.gaf and run TTT.py on the same tangle in hifi-only graph (2-processGraph/unitig-unrolled-hifi-resolved.gfa within verkko output directory).
+Usually this provides better results and does not require realigning ONT reads to graph.